 The mission of the Student American Osteopathic Association of Orthopedics (SAOAO) is to form a bridge between Osteopathic Medicine and Orthopedic Surgery, in order to create a holistic functioning system to provide all the members with the opportunity to change the future of Osteopathic Orthopedic medicine by being well-educated and experienced health care practitioners.

 The RVUCOM-SU Chapter of the Student Association of American College of Osteopathic Family Physicians offers a variety of benefits while providing opportunities to build a professional network and enhance leadership skills.
 Its main objectives are: to advance the standards of family medicine by encouraging and improving educational opportunities for the training of family physicians in all branches of Osteopathic Medicine and Surgery; to encourage the establishment/expansion of residency programs in family medicine within hospitals; to promote a general understanding of the scope of services rendered by a family medicine doctor and his/her relationship to other specialty groups; and to maintain and promote high moral and ethical standards in the practice of Osteopathic Medicine.

 Student Association of Military Osteopathic Physicians & Surgeons (SAMOPS)

 Student Association of Military Osteopathic Physicians and Surgeons (SAMOPS), the student chapter of this national organization, is open to all College of Osteopathic Medicine students in the military or public health service.
-The chapter serves as a liaison between on-campus military students and those on rotations or military alumni.
+The chapter serves as a liaison between on-campus military students and those on externships or military alumni.